 Health insurance is a necessity in our daily lives – it insures you from unforeseen medical implications, preventing your finances from spiraling into a financial meltdown.
 It is important to choose the health insurance policy that best fit your needs, and the vast variety of health insurance plans helps you in this aspect; as an employer, there are different types of group health insurance, namely Health Maintenance Organizations (HMO), Preferred Provider Organizations (PPO) and Point-of-Service (POS).
-There are even more state-run policies that protect the needs of the people, such as Combined Omnibus Budget Reconciliation Act (COBRA) and Medicare.
+There are even more state-run policies that protect the needs of the people, such as the Combined Omnibus Budget Reconciliation Act (COBRA) and Medicare.
 However, how to do you know what to look out for when comparing health insurance and which one to eventually single out as the health insurance policy of choice?

 1. HMO, PPO and POS – For Employers